kitao/divsugar/README.md

   .appendTo(scn);
 ```

-DivSugar provides the `Task`, which calls the `onUpdate` method of the registered tasks in every frame.
+DivSugar provides a Task, which calls the `onUpdate` method of the registered tasks in every frame.
 It also calls the `onDestroy` method when the task is destroyed.

 ```javascript